 When we put phenomena first, our students are more engaged, driven, and simply better learners.
 Science becomes what it’s really about at its core — an investigation of the natural world.

-If you are ready to begin putting together instructional sequences built on phenomena, grab a seat in one of my upcoming workshops right here.
+If you are ready to begin putting together instructional sequences built on phenomena, you can find additional resources on my YouTube Channel.

 If you are currently teaching in a virtual environment and are wondering how to incorporate phenomena into your digital classroom, check out the video below!